Bancob/reprodution-of-The-Virtue-of-Complexity-in-Return-Prediction/README.md

 The goal is to reproduce and critically analyze the findings of Kelly, Malamud, and Zhou (2024), *Journal of Finance*.

 ## Structure
-- **A0333405N_Report.pdf**: Final report (including Tasks 1–3, discussion, and references).
+- **Report.pdf**: Final report (including Tasks 1–3, discussion, and references).
-- **A0333405N_notebook.ipynb**: Jupyter notebook with complete implementation (simulation, Ridge, Lasso, cross-validation, figures, and outputs).
+- **notebook.ipynb**: Jupyter notebook with complete implementation (simulation, Ridge, Lasso, cross-validation, figures, and outputs).
 - **outputs/**: Generated predictions for datasets A, B, and C, following naming convention `A0333405N_predictions_X.csv`.
 - **figures/**: Diagnostic plots such as SR vs z.